uboslinux/ubos-docs/sphinx/users/installation/virtualbox.rst

    Wait until the output has changed from ``starting`` to ``running``.
 If it is anything else, consult :doc:`troubleshooting<../troubleshooting>`.

+   If you are on VMWare, the VirtualBox kernel extension is going to fail.
+This is no cause for concern, simply disable them by removing file ``/etc/modules-load.d/virtualbox.conf``.

 #.
 If you have not changed the VirtualBox default network configuration, and your host computer
    has internet connectivity, your virtual UBOS computer should automatically acquire an IP